Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Acknowledgements

 \section{Acknowledgements}

 We thank Michael Newman and Cody Jones for valuable discussions around these concepts as they were being developed.
 We thank Austin Fowler for writing the internal software tool we used for syndrome decoding, and for helpful review of the manuscript.
+We thank Alexis Morvan and Oscar Higgot for helpful review of the manuscript.
+We thank Alex Townsend-Teague for pointing out an error in the walking circuit figures.
+Finally, we would like to thank the entire Google Quantum AI team for making an environment where this work is possible.